Glenn Randall's Digital Landscape Photography Workshops

 Milky Way over the Rock Cut, Rocky Mountain National Park, Colorado

-A special note on the 2020 sessions of Shooting the Stars.
+A special note on the 2020 session of Shooting the Stars.

-At this time I am planning to conduct both the July and August sessions of this workshop as scheduled, but with modifications to ensure the safety of students.
+At this time I am planning to conduct July session of this workshop as scheduled, but with modifications to ensure the safety of students.
 All students will be required to wear a mask or other facial covering at all times during the workshop.
 Students will sit six feet apart in the conference room.
 Students will use the same chair throughout the workshop.
 The Ridgeline Hotel will provide a clean, freshly laundered cloth to cover each of the tables where students will sit.
 I will sterilize the handle of the door leading into the conference room and ensure that I am the only one who touches it.
 Students will drive in separate cars to the workshop location.
 Once in the field, we will maintain social distancing and continue to wear masks.
 I will not touch any student camera.
-With these precautions, I believe it will be possible to run the July and August workshops safely.
+With these precautions, I believe it will be possible to run the July workshop safely.

 New workshop!
 The San Juans in Summer